gontract/gontract/README.md

 unit tests are certainly useful for DbC projects but one important aspect to bear in mind is that unit tests for functions with pre- and postconditions have to be written in a different manner than for functions without:

-qriting unit tests for functions using conditions requites mechanisms for catching and recovering from violations of conditions.
+writing unit tests for functions using conditions requites mechanisms for catching and recovering from violations of conditions.